Costco Travel Search Widget

 As Manager of UX, I led a highly-scrutinized effort to redesign the search widget for Costco Travel's website.

-• I staffed the effort with the right amount of UX support
+• I staffed the effort with the right amount of UX design & research support.

 • Overall, I ensured the search widget evolved to meet our strategic needs.